Instrument/emotobooth/README.md

 * wait for the alert

 ### Image Processing
-This is what you need to know to modify the job pipeline for images.
+To modify the job pipeline for images, please review the following information.

 ### Pipeline
 The job pipeline is defined in `server.js` as the `jobMapping` object.
 Each